ganatradevanshi/The-Adventure-of-Phu/README.md

 # The-Adventure-of-Phu
 An android game application built in java.
-The app aims to address the some of the most important characteristics that make an app addictive for the users to keep coming back to it.
+The app aims to address some of the most important characteristics that make an app addictive for the users to keep coming back to it.

 ###	Game Plot :
 -	Join Phu in his adventurous journey of skydiving.
 Help him avoid obstacles and land safely by navigating his way through the clouds.